npm-simplified/simplified/docs/content.md

 #### @returns:

-Returns an array of contents.
+Returns an array of contents or empty array on failure.

 #### Usage:
 ~~~~